 Do not take this medicine with any of the following medications:

-certain medicines used to treat infections like rifampin, rifapentine, rifabutin
+certain antibiotics like rifampin, rifapentine, rifabutin

 This medicine may also interact with the following medications:

 certain antibiotics like azithromycin, chloroquine, ciprofloxacin, clarithromycin, erythromycin, gemifloxacin, levofloxacin, moxifloxacin, norfloxacin, ofloxacin, pentamidine

 certain medicines for irregular heart beat like amiodarone, disopyramide, ibutilide, procainamide, propafenone, quinidine, sotalol

 certain medicines for psychotic disturbances like haloperidol

 other medicines that prolong the QT interval (cause an abnormal heart rhythm)

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.

 Visit your doctor or health care professional for regular check ups.
 You may need blood work done while you are taking this medicine.